 Contribution to UNAIDS, the Joint United Nations Programme on HIV/AIDS

-Despite significant progress, HIV/AIDS continues to be a public health, human rights and development challenge.
-Geneva-based UNAIDS leads a multisectoral and multistakeholder response to HIV/AIDS through the provision of strategic information, analyses and political advocacy.
-UNAIDS contributes to prevent and reduce new HIV infections, AIDS related deaths and related stigma and discrimination and as such significantly contributes to end the epidemic as a public health threat by 2030 worldwide.
+HIV/AIDS continues to be a global public health and development challenge.
+UNAIDS is well positioned to guide and coordinate the global HIV/AIDS response through the provision of strategic information, analyses and political advocacy and leadership.
+UNAIDS contributes to prevent and reduce new HIV infections, AIDS related deaths and related stigma and discrimination.
+As such, UNAIDS significantly contributes to the SDG target of ending the AIDS epidemic as a public health threat by 2030.

 Maladies sexuellement transmissibles (y compris VIH/sida)

 - Decline of new HIV infections: A 38% decline of new HIV infections between 2001-2013 (to 2 Mio in 2014), with an acceleration in decline in the last three years, especially due to a reduction of new infections among children.

 - Increased access to testing and treatment: AIDS-related deaths have fallen by 35% since 2005 (to 1.2 million AIDS-related deaths in 2014).
 Of the estimated 36.7 million people living with HIV globally, around 18.2 million accessed HIV treatment as of June 2016.
 However, a considerable proportion of people living with HIV globally still do not know their HIV-positive status and thus don’t access Anti-Retroviral Treatment (ART).

 - Steady but slow reduction in stigma, discrimination and inequalities: HIV prevention, treatment and care services are more widely available now than a decade ago.
 But stigma and discrimination continue to be important barriers to HIV prevention, treatment, care and support.